robNavLoc/IMU-error-prediction-based-on-ANFIS/README.md

 ## DEMO

-  If you want to see the result visually, run the **Demo.m** to see the train and test result.
+  If you want to see the result visually, run the **Anfis.m** to see the train and test result.
 The data of the demo used is the Y-direction of sequence-09300018.

 ## HOW TO USE (Quick start)